Tom Clancy's: History

 In 2008, Ubisoft acquired perpetual rights to use Clancy's name and works for video games and other related media including books and film.

 Games

 Rainbow Six (1998–present)

 The Rainbow Six series: Squad-based first person tactical shooters, based on the novel of the same name, typically taking place in closed urban environments.
 15 Rainbow Six games have been produced so far.

 Ghost Recon (2001–present)

 The Ghost Recon series: Squad-based first-and third-person tactical shooters.
 Unlike Rainbow Six, Ghost Recon usually takes place in larger, outdoor environments.
 There have been 15 Ghost Recon games so far.

-Splinter Cell (2002–present)
+Splinter Cell (2002–2013)

 The Splinter Cell series: action-adventure third-person shooter covert-ops stealth games; lately spawned a line of books written by a series of different authors, all writing under the pseudonym David Michaels.

 Endwar (2008–2014)

 The EndWar series: Real-time tactics strategic war game; set in a speculative World War III, taking place in 2020.